-Eco´s book is theoretical, semiotical and has more a philosophical approach to the interpretation.
-Especially the museological one.
-On the other hand Freeman Tilden´s book is focused on the field of cultural heritage and its interpretating.
+Eco´s book is theoretical, semiotical and has more a philosophical approach to the field of interpretation, especially the museological one.
+On the other hand Freeman Tilden´s book is focused on the field of cultural heritage and its interpreting.

-The biggest focus is one six principles of the interpretation that are:
+The biggest focus is on six principles of interpretation which are:

 “Any interpretation that does not somehow relate what is being displayed or described to something within the personality or experience of the visitor will be sterile.